482nd Fighter-Interceptor Squadron

 The 482d Fighter-Interceptor Squadron is an inactive United States Air Force unit.
 Its last assignment was with Montgomery Air Defense Sector at Homestead Air Force Base, Florida in 1969.
 During World War II the squadron was a Replacement Training Unit until disbanded in 1944 when the Army Air Forces converted training units to Army Air Force Base Units.
 It was reconstituted in 1955 and served as a fighter interceptor squadron until 1969.

 History

 World War II

-Activated in 1943 as a IV Fighter Command P-38 Lightning Replacement Training Unit (RTU).
-The squadron trained P-38 pilots until March 1944 when it was disbanded as part of the switchover of numbered training units in the Zone of the Interior (ZI) (Continental United States) were replaced by Army Air Force Base Units.
+Activated in 1943 as a IV Fighter Command P-38 Lightning Replacement Training Unit.
+The squadron trained P-38 pilots until March 1944 when it was disbanded as part of the switchover of numbered training units in the Zone of the Interior (Continental United States) were replaced by Army Air Force Base Units.
 At Grand Central Air Terminal, its parent 473d Fighter Group was replaced by the 402d Army Air Force Base Unit (Replacement Training Unit, Fighter), the personnel and equipment of the 482d Fighter Squadron being designated as "Squadron A".